Hardhat-Enterprises/smishing/MachineLearningDev/NeuralNetworkModels/Bert_&_Vader_Model/readme.md

 Once downloaded, place the dataset files in the same directory as the Jupyter notebook before running the code.

-### 2. Using the Pre-trained BERT Model
+### 2. Training the BERT Model

-If you prefer not to retrain the model, you can use the pre-trained BERT model provided in the BERT_Model/ subfolder.
+Since the BERT model could not be uploaded, you will need to train the model yourself using the provided Jupyter notebook.
+Here’s how:

+Download the datasets and place them in the same directory as the notebook.
+Run the Implementing and Evaluating BERT and VADER Model.ipynb notebook to fine-tune the BERT model.

 #### Example for Loading the Pre-trained Model:
 ```python